NetstackDE/docker-teamspeak3/README.md

   * Based on Ubuntu 16.04 image

-You can mount a Directory or Docker Volume Container with license file and other stuff.
+You can mount a Directory or Docker Volume Container with license file and other stuff to **/data** in the Container.
 Possible content of the directory (example: /path/to/test-data ):

   * test-data/